prbhv123/ArraySolutions_Python3_leetcode/README.md

 # ArraySolutions_Python3_leetcode
-Solutions to LeetCode problems focusing on arrays in Python (Easy)
+Solutions to LeetCode problems focusing on arrays in Python

 # LeetCode Data Structures Solutions in Python
 This repository contains solutions to LeetCode problems focusing on arrays.
 The solutions are written in Python and categorized by problem type.